itaywe1998/EcoEvolution/Code_Diary.md

 But I still want to keep the capability to easily manipulate them in different runs.

 Three possible ways for solving:
-1. Check for plyr blame - re implement the round_any function, shouldnt be long.
+1. Check for plyr blame - re implement the round_any function, shouldn't be long.
 See if without the package things go back to normal
-2. Try to write the relevant times to sys.env varaible, and write/read minimally.
+2. Try to write the relevant times to sys.env variable, and write/read minimally.
 3. Keep investigating

+30.10.23
+Done 1 - not the solution.
+Investigating - for some reason when run.bash gets to the 10th argument things start to go wrong.
+May use a single string to describe all three times, in a format "[small,large,final]" Maybe in the future will make a more compact argument list so won't cross 9 arguments.

+Ok, now it is working with manual parsing, both bash-bash & bash-R.
 ```